 At first glance this might seem like a banal story.
 Why would Jesus ever be tempted to worship the Devil!
 Note that the Bible does not describe the Devil as a horned faun or a repulsive beast, but as an angelic being “full of wisdom and perfect in beauty” (Ezekiel 28:12-19, ESV).
 Jesus was not met by a sinister-looking figure, but by what appeared as an angel of God.

 Secondly, Jesus knew from the prophecies in the Bible that He was the “Son of David” and the “Son of man”—the messianic king that would receive an everlasting kingdom by God (2 Samuel 7:12-13, 16; Daniel 7:13-14).
-He and other witnesses at His baptism heard the voice of God acknowledging Jesus as His beloved Son.
-As the Son of David, the Son of man, and the Son of God, Jesus’ mission was to establish God’s kingdom of righteousness and love in the world, as He also taught his disciples to pray in The Lord’s Prayer.
-By receiving power over all the kingdoms of the world handed over to Him by the Devil, Jesus could universally enforce the Ten Commandments and demand that all of humanity be converted.
-Obviously, He would have to make a compromise with the Devil—but would this one compromise destroy His allegiance to God and His benevolent intention?
+He and other witnesses at His baptism heard the voice of God acknowledging Him as God’s beloved Son.
+As the Son of David, the Son of man, and the Son of God, Jesus’ mission was to establish God’s kingdom of righteousness and love in the world, as He also taught his disciples to pray in The Lord’s Prayer: “thy kingdom come”.
+By receiving power over all the kingdoms of the world handed over to Him by the Devil, Jesus could universally enforce God’s law and demand that all of humanity be converted.
+Obviously, He would have to make a compromise with the Devil by acknowledging him—but would this one compromise destroy His allegiance to God and His benevolent intention?
 Might not Jesus be able to heal the whole world and bring universal peace if He made the Devil simply hand over world power?
 This seems to be the temptation in the Devil’s offer.

 The elementary principles of the world.
 As previously stated, secular political power is in its essence the power to enforce obedience through legislation.
 The law uses the threat of sanctions, punishment and violence as an incentive to obey.
 The people who wanted to make Jesus king were themselves willing to use force.
-In Christian theology, this is referred to as legalism.
-The use of fear of punishment as moral incentive to do right (as exemplified in the Mosaic covenant of the Old Testament)—even with perfectly just laws and penalties—is referred to by the apostle Paul as slavery, and represents the “elementary principles of the world” followed by those who do not know God (Galatians 4:3-9).
-This kind of moral slavery through fear can never lead people into perfect, Christ-like love since it is impossible to love God and mankind perfectly and unselfishly under the fear of punishment.
-Fear is a selfish mindset of self-protection and is the opposite of love, which is an unselfish mindset.
+In Christian theology, this paradigm of fear and punishment represents the law of Moses in the Old Testament.
+The use of fear of punishment as moral incentive to do right (as exemplified in the Mosaic covenant of the Old Testament)—even with perfectly just laws and penalties—is referred to by the apostle Paul as slavery, and represents the “elementary principles of the world”, followed by those who do not know God (Galatians 4:3-9).
+This kind of moral slavery through fear of punishment/death cannot lead people into perfect, Christ-like love because it is impossible to love perfectly and unselfishly under the constant fear of punishment.
+Fear is focused on self-protection; love is an unselfish mindset.
+There cannot be perfect love in a heart driven by selfish fear.
 It is from this slavery of fear and selfishness that Jesus came to set us free (Galatians 4—5).
-This is how Jesus saves people from sin, making it possible for people, through their freedom in Him, to grow into perfect love to God and to mankind.
-If Jesus accepted secular political kingship—if He employed fear, force and violence to forward His message—He would lose His power to save humanity.
-His use of fear and force would not be able to touch, change and heal the human heart.
+This is how Jesus saves people from sin, making it possible for people, through their freedom from fear of punishment (the freedom in grace) in Him, to grow into perfect love to God and to mankind.
+If Jesus accepted secular political kingship—if He employed force, sanctions and violence to forward His message—He would lose His power to save the whole human being.
+His use of force would not be able to touch, change and heal the human heart.

 Jesus’ message was a message of non-violence (“turning the other cheek”), humility and voluntary obedience to God driven by love.